namboy94/raspi-projects/README.md

 ## Setup

-the Layout looks like this:
+The Layout looks like this:

 ![The Layout of the Raspberry Pi 6-bit Adder](layout.jpg)